btigi/iiProjectileR/iiProjectileR/Readme-iiProjectileR.txt

 +) Section 5.
 Version History
 =============================
+V8 [01/07/2007]
+ - Prevent unmovable items being retrievable (note: such items are not retrievable, rather than being made movable)
+ - Updated to WeiDU 199

 V7 [01/01/2007]
  - Corrected inability in some situations to modify items introduced by other mods
  - Proper installation for Easy TUTU now available